bottlepy/bottle/docs/tutorial_app.rst

     def show_json(json):
         conn = sqlite3.connect('todo.db')
         c = conn.cursor()
-        c.execute("SELECT task FROM todo WHERE id LIKE ?", (json)) result = c.fetchall()
+        c.execute("SELECT task FROM todo WHERE id LIKE ?", (json,)) result = c.fetchall()
         c.close()

         if not result:
-            return {'task':'This item number does not exist!'}
+            return {'task': 'This item number does not exist!'}
         else:
-            return {'Task': result[0]}
+            return {'task': result[0]}

 As you can, that is fairly simple: just return a regular Python dictionary and Bottle will convert it automatically into a JSON object prior to sending.
-So if you e.g. call "http://localhost/json1" Bottle should in this case return the JSON object ``{"Task": ["Read A-byte-of-python to get a good introduction into Python"]}``.
+So if you e.g. call "http://localhost/json1" Bottle should in this case return the JSON object ``{"task": ["Read A-byte-of-python to get a good introduction into Python"]}``.